Wreck Trek Isla Mujeres: Dive the Top Shipwrecks of the Mexican Caribbean.

 Dive Type:

-Reef
+- Reef

-Artificial Reef - Wreck,
+- Artificial Reef - Wreck

-Artificial Reef - Reef Balls
+- Artificial Reef - Reef Balls

-Experience Level: All levels and snorkelling.
+Experience Level: All levels, including snorkeling.

-Divers - Beginners, and all levels of certified divers
+- Divers - Beginners, and all levels of certified divers

-Average Visibility Underwater: 20-30 meters/ 66-99 feet
+Average Visibility Underwater: 20-30 meters / 66-99 feet

 Average Water Temp: 28 °C/ 82°F